 Next, you head to the kitchen to whip up some classic local dishes that you’ll get to enjoy for lunch.
 Best of all, you can bring the recipes home and impress your friends and family!
-This highly-rated tour starts at 10AM, click here to learn more.
+This highly-rated tour lasts 5 hours.
+Click here to learn more.

-11. Admire the Architecture on Paseo de Mantejo
+11. Admire the Architecture on Paseo de Montejo

 Never heard of henequen?
 Neither had I.